exmrcoin/EXMR-INFO/Readme.md

 # EXMR
 Our repository is private for security..
 # Project visit GetCryptoPayments.org®
-➥A project based on Merchants tools: payment gateway, multi-coins wallet and point of sales, will make EXMR increase its value.<br>
+➥A project based on Merchants tools: payment gateway, multi-coins wallet, fiat services, swap coins,  and point of sales, will make EXMR increase its value.<br>
 ➥A large number of stores and online businesses, will be able to receive payments in our EXMR and other cryptocurrencies.<br>
 ➥GetCryptoPayments.org® by EXMR  Will support more than 130 Cryptocurrencies on your platform and will be added by our voting system.<br>
 ➥Offering plugins for all the popular webcarts used today: Prestashop; Oscommerce; Magento; woocommerce; WHMCS